tsyaeger/tsyaeger.github.io/_posts/2018-10-23-pivot_to_js.markdown

 Being that the javascript/Rails project was my first attempt at building anything js top to bottom, there were plenty of lessons that I learned, big and small.

-The project was slow-moving at first, as my grasp of js was tenuous, so I spent a significant amount of time on js/jquery/ajax tutorials.
+The project was slow-moving at first and I quickly realized that I needed to supplement the coursework, so I spent a significant amount of time on js/jquery/ajax tutorials.
 These were most helpful to me:

-Js in the browser and asynchronous js sections:   https://www.udemy.com/modern-javascript/ Rails/JS playlist:  https://www.youtube.com/playlist?list=PLm8ctt9NhMNV5X3s8n3x3uNyqh7bk9L8s
+Js in the browser and asynchronous js sections:   https://www.udemy.com/modern-javascript/

+Rails/JS playlist:  https://www.youtube.com/playlist?list=PLm8ctt9NhMNV5X3s8n3x3uNyqh7bk9L8s

 Once I was up and running it became clear that I needed to focus on my coding process.
 I tended to work too much in my text editor, which I’m sure is not uncommon for people adding js to their repertoires.
 But once I started habituating myself to spending time in the browser and I added a few console tricks, my process became far more efficient.